-Applications open for BBC Content Commissioner Development Programme
+Applications open for BBC's Content Commissioner development programme

-The BBC is inviting television professionals with a disability and those from black, Asian and minority ethnic backgrounds to apply for the BBC Content Commissioner Development Programme.
-The programme is a key part of the BBC’s ambition to embed diversity within everything the corporation does, on and off screen.
+The BBC is inviting talented TV professionals with a disability, and those from black, Asian and minority ethnic backgrounds, to apply for its Content Commissioner Development Programme.

 BBC Press Office